 This fraction is based on the amount of qualifying in-house R&D expenditure incurred by the patent box company on that particular patent (or other qualifying IP right) plus third party sub-contracted R&D, relative to overall R&D expenditure and any relevant IP acquisition costs.
 A separate nexus fraction will have to be calculated under this regime for each stream of qualifying patent box profits based on R&D expenditure incurred on the specific patent to which the income stream relates.

 The way in which the R&D fraction is calculated for a relevant IP income sub-stream is set out below.

 Changes which impact the calculation of the R&D fraction have been introduced by F(No 2)A 2017, s 23.
 The amendments seek to ensure that companies sharing income and costs of R&D projects under CSA are neither advantaged nor disadvantaged for the purposes of the patent box.
 Commercial arrangements such as this had previously been excluded from the patent box legislation.
-The intended result of these changes is that the company’s own contribution to the development work should drive the amount of profit benefitting from the reduced patent box rate, rather than the efforts of
+The intended result of these changes is that the company’s own contribution to the development work should drive the amount of profit benefitting from the reduced patent box rate, rather than the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Terminal loss relief for trade losses in the final 12 monthsTrading losses incurred by a company in the final 12 months leading up to the discontinuance of trade may be carried back for up to three years from the period beginning immediately before that 12-month period.
 So if the final accounting